greglook/vault/doc/blobs.md

 sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
 ```

-The pairing of an algorithm and hex digest is a _hash identifier_, also known as
-a _blobref_.
-In practice, the shorter `algo:digest` form will probably be used
+In practice, the shorter `algo:digest` form will probably be used internally for
-internally for brevity.
-External representations of the identifier can add the
+brevity.
+External representations of the identifier can add the 'urn' components
-'urn' components as desired.
+as desired.

 Another non-canonical syntax trades the colon (:) for a hyphen (-) to make the
-identifiers _path-safe_.
+identifiers path-safe.
 This lets them be used in URLs and file paths.

 ## Storage Interface